YashavikaSingh/rl_sequence_modeling_blog/index.md

 These three papers form a logical progression in applying Sequence Modeling to RL, each building upon and critiquing the previous approach:

-## How They Are Interconnected

-**The Foundation (DT)**: Decision Transformer establishes the baseline proof-of-concept.
-It shows that you don't need Bellman updates ($Q(s,a) \leftarrow r + \gamma \max Q(s',a')$) to do RL.
-You can simply copy the structure of successful trajectories using a standard GPT.
-It bridges the gap between "getting high reward" and "generating conditional text".

-**The Planner (TT)**: Trajectory Transformer accepts the premise of DT (RL is Sequence Modeling) but critiques the "blind" generation.
-It argues that for complex control, we need to actively plan into the future.
-It adapts the NLP concept of Beam Search to replace traditional control theory planners (like MPC), using the Transformer as the world model.

-**The Refiner (IEM/LEAP)**: Iterative Energy Minimization critiques the autoregressive nature of both DT and TT.
-It points out that generating action $t=5$ strictly after $t=4$ prevents the model from adjusting the plan based on future constraints (a "global" view).
-It connects the sequence modeling approach to Energy-Based Models (EBMs), allowing for non-autoregressive, iterative refinement of the plan.

-**Summary of Connection:**
-- **DT**: "Imitate the expert returns" (Past $\rightarrow$ Future)
-- **TT**: "Predict and search the best future" (Past $\rightarrow$ Future + Search)
-- **IEM**: "Refine the whole plan at once" (Global Optimization)

 ## Decision Transformer

 Decision Transformer (DT) establishes the baseline proof-of-concept that Reinforcement Learning can be treated as a Sequential modeling task.
 It was the first to demonstrate that a GPT-style autoregressive model, conditioned on desired returns, could match traditional RL performance without any value functions or policy gradients.

-DT shows that you don't need Bellman updates ($Q(s,a) \leftarrow r + \gamma \max Q(s',a')$) to do RL.
-You can simply copy the structure of successful trajectories using a standard GPT.
 It bridges the gap between "getting high reward" and "generating conditional text" by treating RL as a sequence modeling problem where trajectories are sequences of (state, action, reward) tuples.

-## Architecture
+### Architecture

 **Architecture used:** Causal GPT (GPT-2 style Transformer)